ilnazTayebi/PostgresSemiRaw/dumpData/README.md

  $ make makefile.suite
  ```

-4- Invoked the DBGEN executable file in the current working directory to load TPCH data.
+4- Invoked the DBGEN executable file in the current working directory to load TPC-H data.

 ```sh
  $ ./dbgen -s  <n> -- set Scale Factor (SF) to  <n> (default: 1)
 ```
-## Data cleaning
+## Data Cleaning

 When using the **\copy** command in PostgreSQL, if your data file contains an extra trailing delimiter
 (such as a | at the end of each row), PostgreSQL might interpret it as an additional column.